PhysiCell-Tools/python-loader/man/docstring/mcdsts.make_ome_tiff.md

                 the column data type has to be numeric (bool, int, float) and can't be string.

             file: boolean; default True
-                if True, an ome.tiff file is output. if False, a numpy array with shape tczyx is output.
+                if True, an ome tiff file is output. if False, a numpy array with shape tczyx is output.

             collapse: boole; default True